 Glysteri is an organized beach, inside a small protected bay, quite close to Skopelos Chora.
 It has small pebbles and the water is crystal clear, inviting you to jump into the sea as soon as you arrive at the beach.

 In Mamma Mia film, this is where the arched stone entrance to Villa Donna was.
-Neither entrance nor the villa exists on Skopelos as they were entirely filmed at Pinewood Studios in the UK.
+Neither the entrance nor the villa exists on Skopelos as they were entirely filmed at Pinewood Studios in the UK.
 The magnificent sea view, however, is of Glysteri Beach!

 Kastani Beach